accordproject/ergo/docs/manual/Language.rst

 Functions
 ---------

-It is possible to declare functions in Ergo:
+It is possible to declare global variables and functions in Ergo:

 ::